gferhpc/supercomputing.tue.nl/pages/documentation/software/easybuild.md

 1. Connect via SSH to the cluster as user "easybuild".
 2. Start a screen/tmux so building can continue when you lose connection

-3.  `srun -p tue.build.q -N1 -n1 -c8 -t 1-0 --pty bash`
+Search for software (built-in easyconfigs):

-4. Search for available easyconfig files: `eb -S {software}`
+3. Search for available easyconfig files: `eb -S {software}`
-5. Copy the name of the desired easyconfig file if you want to edit the file and place it in de easyconfigs directory and GIT.
+4. Copy the desired easyconfig file to the right place in `~/easyconfigs`.
-    `eb --copy-ec {easyconfig}` copies the easyconfig file to the current directory
+    `eb --copy-ec {easyconfig}` copies the easyconfig file to the current directory.

-5. Switch EasyBuild env to production: `eb_env prod` If you get "WARNING: Did not unuse ...", repeat the command until it succeeds.
-This should take about 3 tries.
+Search for software (e.g. easyconfigs pull requests on GitHub):

+3. Search for software in the [easyconfigs pull requests](https://github.com/easybuilders/easybuild-easyconfigs/pulls).
+4. Download the raw files to the right place in `~easyconfigs`.

+Build:

+5. Start a shell in `tue.build.q`: `eb_srun`  (Optionally add number of CPU cores)
 6. Dry-run build: `eb -Dr {easyconfig}`
 7. Build and install: `eb -r {easyconfig} --parallel=8`

-8. Add the easyconfig file `{easyconfig}` to the `~easybuild/easyconfig` directory and commit/push to GIT.
-Take note of the structure of that dir first!
+Add to GIT repo:

+8.  `git add`, `git commit`, `git push` as needed.

 ## Building GPU easyconfigs -CUDA-xx.xx